-A. Sales Area.
-One outdoor sales area meeting the required setbacks for the district shall be permitted not to exceed the lesser of 10 percent of the interior retail sales space or 500 square feet.

-B. Conditional Use/Special Exception.

-- (1) Outdoor storage for other uses may be approved as a conditional use for a use listed as conditional use by the Schedule of Uses and as a special exception for a use listed as a special exception. - (2) In the case of a use listed as a principal permitted use by the Schedule of Uses, outdoor storage shall be considered a conditional use. - (3) Larger setbacks and/or buffers to afford protection to adjoining uses and any public street rights-of-way may be required. - C. Storage in Setback and Parking Areas.
+- A. Sales Area.
+One outdoor sales area meeting the required setbacks for the district shall be permitted not to exceed the lesser of 10 percent of the interior retail sales space or 500 square feet. - B. Conditional Use/Special Exception. - (1) Outdoor storage for other uses may be approved as a conditional use for a use listed as conditional use by the Schedule of Uses and as a special exception for a use listed as a special exception. - (2) In the case of a use listed as a principal permitted use by the Schedule of Uses, outdoor storage shall be considered a conditional use. - (3) Larger setbacks and/or buffers to afford protection to adjoining uses and any public street rights-of-way may be required. - C. Storage in Setback and Parking Areas.
 Storage of equipment, supplies, products, or any other materials shall not be permitted in any required setback or parking areas. - D. Vehicles, Trailers, Containers.
-Storage of materials, supplies or products in motor vehicles, truck trailers or other containers normally used to transport materials shall not be permitted in R-1, R-2, R-3, C-1 or C-2 Districts.
+Storage of materials, supplies or products in motor vehicles, truck trailers or other containers normally used to transport materials shall not be permitted in any zoning district except the I Industrial District and when used, such motor vehicles, truck trailers or other containers shall comply with accessory structure requirements.